Stir in parmesan and cheddar cheese, green onions, Worcestershire sauce, garlic powder, and dill. Stir together until combined.

 Form the cheese mixture into a ball.
 Roll the ball into the white cheese, pressing lightly to coat well.

 Trim off both ends of the eggplant.
-They will be used for the head and ears (save the rest of the eggplant for another recipe).
+We will use them for the head and ears (save the rest of the eggplant for another recipe).

-From the end with the stem, cut off the corners (ears) as shown in step III in the step-by-step picture.
-Use a paring knife to trim down the flesh from ears and head if necessary.
+Cut off the corners (ears) from the end with the stem (as shown in the step-by-step pictures in the post).
+Use a paring knife to trim down the flesh from the ears and head if necessary.